subpe/ava-Integration-Kit/README.txt

 	  - Extract the zip file
 	  - Add both the jar files to the build path.
 	  - Prepare the parameters as per the integration document in a map
-	  - import com.bhartipay.commons.crypto.ChecksumUtils in the class where the checksum needs to be generated
+	  - import com.subpe.commons.crypto.ChecksumUtils in the class where the checksum needs to be generated
       - For generateing request checksum use:
 	     ChecksumUtils.generateCheckSum(Map<String,String>, String secretKey) function which returns checksum String.
 	  - For validating response checksum use: